sav-che/TL-2/Authors/Gibelli, Giuseppe (Josephus) {std. Gibelli} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 199](https://www.biodiversitylibrary.org/item/103832#page/211/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 199](https://www.biodiversitylibrary.org/page/33258677) of TL-2 Suppl.
 VIII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Gibelli, Giuseppe {std.
 Gibelli}|first entry]] for this author

 ### Author

 \* Gibelli, Giuseppe \[Josephus\] (1831-1898), Italian /Austrian botanist and illustrator, born 9 Feb 1831 in Santa Cristina (Pavia) (then part of the Austro-Hungarian Empire), studied medicine at Pavia Univ., Ph.D.
-1854, taught at Veterinary school in Mailand, returned to Pavia 1861, prof., Modena Botanic Garden 1874-1879, and then at botanical gardens in Bologna 1879-1883 and Torino 1883-1898, died 16 Sep 1898 in Turin. (*Gibelli*).
+1854, taught at Veterinary school in Mailand, returned to Pavia 1861, prof., Modena Botanic Garden 1874-1879, and then at botanical gardens in Bologna 1879-1883 and Torino 1883-1898, died 16 Sep 1898 in Turin.
+**Abbreviated name**: *Gibelli*

 #### Herbarium and types